 - Navigate to Platform Configuration > Access Control.

-- Select Add an Auth Provider, and then select User Certificates.
+- Open the Auth Provider menu, select Add auth provider and then select User Certificates.

 - In the Name box, specify a name for this authentication provider.